 Similar to a sharp set of predators’ teeth, tusks are mainly a form of protection.
 Elephants use their tusks to protect themselves as well as to forage, rip off tree bark, and dig for roots!

 19. Some Female African Elephants Are Born With No Tusks!

-Did you know, though most African elephants are born with tusks, be they male or female, some females aren’t?
+Did you know that, though most African elephants are born with tusks, be they male or female, some females aren’t?

 As many as 4% are born like this; however, more and more are being born without any tusks!
 These tuskless elephants don’t appeal to ivory poachers, so they have a high survival rate.